 The best survivors have the best paperwork, and so the sale comes with the factory buildsheet, owner’s manual, and the original window sticker.
 This is the one-owner first-year third-gen Camaro that’s a rare pace car survivor.

 More info: Listing has ended.
-Search on eBay for similar 1982 Chevrolet Camaro
+Click to search on eBay for similar 1982 Chevrolet Camaro (Affiliate link)